The Great Return: A Guide For Getting Employees Back To The Office

 • Invest in a new fit-out

-• Relocate to an entirely new space that's more exciting and inviting (talk to us if this ends up being your strategy)
+• Relocate to an entirely new space that's better located or more exciting and inviting (talk to us if this ends up being your strategy)

 5. Create in-person social and learning opportunities

-Now more than ever, people are looking for social connection and professional opportunities.
+Now more than ever, people are looking for social connections and professional opportunities.
 And it's one of the big drawcards of the office.

-So organise ongoing, meaningful team building or company-wide activities that allow your employees to connect and socialise and give them a tangible reason to be in the office.
+So, organise ongoing, meaningful team building or company-wide activities that allow your employees to collaborate, connect and socialise and give them a tangible reason to be in the office.
 For instance, you could consider:

-• Regular get-togethers, like "Team Thursdays", for socialising and group problem-solving
+• Regular get-togethers, like "Team Thursdays", for socialising or group problem-solving

 • Dedicating a few days a month to face-to-face planning or project work.